-- Ensure a pre-travel risk assessment is submitted via the FORESIGHT platform and kept up-to-date and all related safety precautions are observed for the duration of the fieldwork. - Ensure other supervisors and participants are tagged in the submission, so they have up-to-date, comprehensive and appropriate information on arrangements. - Take action to ensure safe working, including stopping work or adjusting itineraries, if necessary, in the interest of safety. - Delegate tasks to competent Supervisors, including explicit responsibility to know the total number and identities of the fieldworkers they are responsible for supervising. - Deal with emergencies and disciplinary issues. - Seek advice from the Organiser if necessary
+- Ensure a pre-travel risk assessment is submitted via the FORESIGHT platform and kept up-to-date and all related safety precautions are observed for the duration of the fieldwork. - Ensure other supervisors and participants are tagged in the submission, so they have up-to-date, comprehensive and appropriate information on arrangements. - Take action to ensure safe working, including stopping work or adjusting itineraries, if necessary, in the interest of safety. - Delegate tasks to competent Supervisors, including explicit responsibility to know the total number and identities of the fieldworkers they are responsible for supervising. - Deal with emergencies and disciplinary issues. - Liaise with the Organiser where necessary